18F/cv_faq/_content/basics/states-covid19-cases-numbers-differ-from-CDC-website.md

 ---
-title: Why do some state's COVID-19 cases numbers sometimes differ from what is posted on the CDC website?
+title: Why do some state's COVID-19 cases numbers sometimes differ from what is posted on CDC's website?
 category: basics
 layout: post
 date: April 4, 2020